-- If you have shrimp, add some to the pasta before you add the tomato sauce.
+- If you would like to use shrimp, add some to the pasta before you add the tomato sauce.

-- For more cajun flavor, add chopped celery to onion and pepper.
+- For more flavor, add chopped celery to onion and pepper.

-- For a spicier jambalaya pasta, add 2 teaspoons cajun seasoning.
+- For a spicier jambalaya pasta, add two teaspoons of Cajun seasoning.

 One Pan Jambalaya Pasta